 To be clear, the Union’s position is that any changes to the pension plan must be negotiated at the bargaining table.
 We strongly disagree with both the spirit and substance of the University’s grievance.
 In our view, this is a time-consuming and wasteful proceeding that can only damage labour relations on campus.
 As we’ve told the University many times: we remain open to discussing the pension plan in the proper forum: the collective bargaining table.

-CUPE 1975 provides two bursaries and scholarships for members and their children.
+CUPE 1975 provides two bursaries and scholarships for members and their children: the Norm Quan Bursary and the Glen Makahonuk Scholarship.
 For more information, contact the office at 306-966-7015.
-2017 Application forms will be available mid-February.

 Norm Quan Memorial Bursary